 Setting Timeout for Python Requests

 To set a timeout for the Python Requests library, you can pass the "timeout" parameter for GET, POST, PUT, HEAD, and DELETE methods.
 The "timeout" parameter allows you to select the maximum time (in seconds) for the request to complete.
 By default, requests do not have a timeout unless you explicitly specify one.
 Setting a timeout for requests is recommended to avoid waiting for hung requests indefinitely.
 If you want to wait for the request to complete no matter how long it takes, you can pass "None" for "timeout".
-In this Python Requests Timeout Example, we pass a timeout parameter for the GET request to indicate how long to wait for a server response.
+In this Python Requests Timeout Example, we pass a timeout for a request to indicate how long to wait for the server response.
 Click Execute to run Python Requests Timeout Example online and see the result.

 Setting Timeout for Python Requests Execute